Skip to content

 Using Unsplash

+The Unsplash integration will show in the sidebar when you add or replace an image element on your page or change the background for a column or block.
 Use the search bar to find the right image for your content.
 The search results will appear, and you can scroll to find the image you like.

-When you click on any of the images, a larger preview will show.
+When you click on any of the images, a preview will show.
 Click Insert media to add that image to your page directly, or cancel to proceed with your search.

-Using your Bynder content
+Using Bynder

-We have a native integration with Bynder in the media library.
+We have a native integration with Bynder in the Media Library.
 Bynder lets you centralize, organize, and share all your digital media files.
 Read all about it in our article Using your Bynder content.

 ⚠️ The Bynder native integration is not included in all plans.
 If you're interested in connecting to Bynder, contact us here.